wangjiandong13/LogicUniversity_StationaryInventory/README.md

-LogicUniversity_StationaryInventory
+## LogicUniversity StationaryInventory

+This is LogicUniversity StationaryInventory Webbase system

+## Technology
-Including Back end and frond end
+This code is including Back end and frond end

-Back End is use WCF to create API
+Back End is using WCF to create API

-Frond End is use angularjs and requirejs
+Frond End is using angularjs and requirejs

+## Running